-MASTER OF ARTS [MA] | LINGUISTICS (Not Offered in Academic Year 2023/2024)
+MASTER OF ARTS [MA] | LINGUISTICS

 The Master of Arts in Linguistics is a taught programme for students who would like to deepen their understanding of how language works, and how languages function in society.
 The programme provides students with cutting-edge theoretical and analytical tools for answering questions about language structure and function, and equips students with the tools needed for the analysis of languages and language situations of the Caribbean region.